top of page

 The adjective 'indifferent' has its origins in Latin.
 It is derived from the Latin word 'indifferentem,' which is a combination of 'in' (not) and 'differens' (differing or making a difference).
 In its original Latin form, it meant 'not making a difference' or 'having no preference.'
 Over time, as Latin evolved into Old French and then into Middle English, the term 'indifferent' came to describe a state of apathy, lack of interest, or impartiality towards a particular person, thing, situation, or outcome.
 When someone is described as 'indifferent,' it suggests a disinterest or neutrality, emphasizing that they do not favor one option over another.
 The etymology of 'indifferent' reflects the idea of not being swayed by differences or preferences, highlighting a state of emotional detachment or impartiality.

-Find the meaning of indifferent
+Quiz: Find the meaning of the adjective indifferent:

 Try Again!